erwinwolters76/pps-mw-training/README.rst

     -w MODEL_CONFIG_PATH, --write MODEL_CONFIG_PATH
                           Path to use for saving the trained model config, or to read from for an evaluation purpose, default is /home/a002491/work/pps-mw- training/saved_model

+Prior to running the actual training of the `pr_nordic` pipeline one must create the training dataset, i.e:

+  * `regrid` - regrid ATMS data onto positions of the grid of the BALTRAD data, note that this is a quite computational expensive operation,

+  * `reformat` - reformat BALTRAD data, saves the BALTRAD composites in a new file format only including the data needed for the training.
+    This step, in practise, only reduces the file size of the BALTRAD composites.
+    Currently, the `train` script only handles reformatted  BALTRAD composites, so, at least for now, it is necessary to perform this processing.